Retirement Retired Life

 Are you considering moving to Florida for your golden years?
-Before you do, there are some essential things about the state that you don’t know.
+Before you do, there are some essential things about the state that you may not know.

-Whether you plan to retire early or sometime later in life, check out the following secrets about living in Florida — both good and bad — before you decide to retire in the Sunshine State.
+If you're planning for a stress-free retirement, check out the following secrets about living in Florida, both good and bad, before you decide to retire in the Sunshine State.

 Florida can be a tax-friendly state for retirees, which helps if you're on a fixed income.